sraphs/gdk/internal/website/content/howto/pubsub/subscribe.md

 NATS guarantees at-most-once delivery; it will never redeliver a message.
 Therefore, `Message.Ack` is a no-op.

-To parse messages [published via the Go CDK][publish#nats], the NATS driver will first attempt to decode the payload using [gob][].
-Failing that, it will return the message payload as the `Data` with no metadata to accomodate subscribing to messages coming from a source not using the Go CDK.
+To parse messages [published via the GDK][publish#nats], the NATS driver will first attempt to decode the payload using [gob][].
+Failing that, it will return the message payload as the `Data` with no metadata to accomodate subscribing to messages coming from a source not using the GDK.

 [gob]: https://golang.org/pkg/encoding/gob/
 [NATS]: https://nats.io/